 This requirement is seen as the unofficial seventh data protection principle.
 Accountability, simply means that your organisation needs to be able to prove that you are applying the 6 principles.
 Under GDPR, the burden of proof is on the organisation.

 The data protection principles are at the heart of the GDPR.
-They inform the rest of the clauses and
+They inform the rest of the clauses and rights, and embody the spirit of the legislation.
+The emphasis is placed firmly on the rights of the data subjects, with responsibility on companies to incorporate data protection into their business.

 Compliance with the data protection principles is essential, but it’s also best practice to approach them with the right mindset.
 The GDPR isn’t just about ticking boxes, but about embedding these fundamental points into your data protection process.